voraczech/voraczech.com/content/travel/tips.md

 ## Transportation

-Choose your transportation properly based on your preferences and a culture.
+Choose your transportation based on your preferences and a culture.
 Sometimes it is good idea to take a more expensive way because of:

 - a view (a tram in the city, a boat in a country…)
-- time (train stations are mostly in the city center compared to airports)
+- time (train stations are in the city center compared to airports)
 - money (night travelling may save you accomodation)
 - energy saved (travelling is exhausting, comfort is more important the older you are)

-Because of it I really like night trains.
+Because of it I like night trains.
 It is important to note I can sleep well there.

 And please don't confuse comfort with luxury.
 Both sides.